-Several government agencies provide oversight of Employee Benefit Plans.
-These agencies include the Internal Revenue Service (IRS), the Department of Labor (DOL), and the Pension Benefit Guaranty Corporation (PBGC).
+Government agencies provide oversight of Employee Benefit Plans.
+These agencies include the Internal Revenue Service (IRS) and the Department of Labor (DOL).
 Protecting participant rights is the main focus of each agency.
 In addition, each agency wants to ensure that participants understand their rights and receive the benefits they are entitled to under their respective plan.

 A plan sponsor could find itself involved with a government audit as a result of, but not limited to the following:

-If selected for an audit, the process generally will begin with the receipt of a data request letter that will include a response deadline; however an extension of the response deadline may be requested.
+If selected for an audit, the process generally will begin with the receipt of a data request letter that will include a response deadline.
 The data request can be extensive.
 You will be asked to provide the basic plan governing documents, regardless of the type of plan (retirement or health and welfare).
 These documents include:

 If possible it is better to discover and correct any possible issues before an investigation occurs.
 The plan should:

-For more information regarding a plan audit, please contact Sarah Robinson, a partner in our Multi-Employer Benefit Plan Group, by calling 518-456-6663 or [email protected]
+For more information regarding a plan audit, please contact Sarah Robinson, a partner in our Employee Benefit Plan Group, by calling 518-456-6663 or [email protected]